 Which method is best for me?

-Galvanising is particularly suitable for outdoor fencing products – all The Temporary Fencing Shop’s temporary fencing panels and products are hot dip galvanised to improve rust and corrosion protection.
+The advantage of galvanised steel is that it’s particularly suitable for outdoor fencing products.
+All TTFS’ temporary fencing panels, clamps, stays and gates are hot dip galvanised and hand-welded to improve rust and corrosion protection.

-At TTFS we also use powder coating on our products to fit with your branding colour and increase visibility for your company or project.
-This means your products will be tough and resistant to corrosion, while also enhancing the aesthetic appeal of the product.
+This means your galvanised products will have a durable coating that’s resistant to corrosion, while also enhancing the aesthetic appeal of the product.

 What about the cost?